 EFDAA’s EF Update program has the following benefits:

-- 76 hours of the mandated hours are conducted in a visual classroom online in the comfort of your own home on Thursday evenings or through assigned taped lectures..
+- 76 hours of the mandated hours are conducted in a visual classroom online in the comfort of your own home on evenings through assigned taped lectures..

 - Course enrollment is limited to 10 students per instructor.
 This small class size allows you to receive individualized assistance, which is critical to learning these complex procedures.

-- Courses are being held in a dental training facility in Fullerton, California, which is central to many Southern California cities and has easy access by freeways.
+- Courses are being held in a dental training facility in Tustin, California, which is central to many Southern California cities and has easy access by freeways.

 General Program Information

 RDAEF2 318 hour program for RDAEFs will be taught in a series of three individual courses that must be successfully completed in sequence within the program.